-In 1846, news from Italy, encouraged Garibaldi to return home.
+In 1846, news from Italy encouraged Garibaldi to return home.
 In 1846, the new Pope, Pius IX instituted liberal reforms which encouraged Garibaldi to be hopeful of progressive change.
 In the revolutionary year of 1848, Garibaldi found himself back in Italy and he offered his services to the Sardinian Monarch – Charles Albert.
-Although Garibaldi was a republican, he was willing to sacrifice his republican ideals in the hope of supporting Italian unification first.
-Despite minor success at Luino and Morazzone, the First Italian war of Independence was unsuccessful.
+Although Garibaldi was a Republican, he was willing to sacrifice his republican ideals in the hope of supporting Italian unification first.
+However, despite minor success at Luino and Morazzone, the First Italian War of Independence was unsuccessful.

 Garibaldi felt supporting the Piedmontese monarchy was the best chance of achieving Italian unification and so he again sidelined his republican ideals to work towards the ideal of Italian unification.

 In 1860, he successfully led a relatively small force to military victory in Sicily.
 By defeating the Neapolitan troops with a diverse band of volunteers and local peasant support, Garibaldi gained worldwide renown and became a hero for the Italian cause.

 After conquering Sicily, he sailed to mainland Italy (with the help of the British Royal Navy) and led his growing volunteer army to Naples.
 The advancing army was welcomed by the Italian population.
 But, it was with the help of the Piedmontese Army that Garibaldi was able to defeat the large organised Neapolitan army.